wouter-heerwegh/screenbot/README.md

 pip install -r requirements.txt
 ```

-or just use the binary from a release
+or if you don't have python installed, just use the binary from a release

 ## Usage
 ```